screwdriver-cd/guide/docs/user-guide/FAQ.md

 In the API:
 Add `[force start]` to the `causeMessage` of the build you want to start and use the `POST SCREWDRIVER_API/v4/events` endpoint to start.

-## How do I stop a build with FROZEN status?
+## How do I cancel a freeze window and prevent a future scheduled build?
+Frozen builds are scheduled to run at the end of [freeze windows](./configuration/workflow#freeze-windows) duration.
+In some cases users may want to cancel the schedule without changing screwdriver.yaml configuration to prevent a future scheduled build from running.
+Users can do so by doing the following steps.

 In the UI:
 1. Click on the frozen build bubble.
 1. Click "Stop frozen build".

+This will set the status for a build from FROZEN to ABORTED and remove the configuration for the future scheduled run.
 ![Stop frozen build](./assets/stop-frozen-build.png)
 ![Aborted frozen build](./assets/stopped-frozen-build-view.png)
 ![Aborted frozen build page](./assets/stopped-frozen-build.png)